fwd/database/readme.md

 # fwd/database

-> File based NodeJS JSON database with SQL-like API and advanced querying capabilities.
-Support for multiple adapters while maintaning same API.
+> NodeJS JSON database (like LowDB) with SQL-like API and advanced querying capabilities.
+Support for multiple adapters while maintaining same API.
 Future support for SQL & NoSQL in the works.

 ## install